CSEmbree/makemain/README.md

 ```
 	sudo make clean
 ```
-Removed any and all compiled and generated files taking the state back to when it was origionally cloned.
+Removes all compiled and generated files taking the state back to when it was origionally cloned.